 There was a time when stucco was an extremely popular building material and many brand new homes were being built with it.
 But as time went on it started to fall out of favor and fewer homes used this type of building material.
 Still, there are some parts of the country where it is still being used by builders and that has led to a range of different problems because stucco isn’t as versatile of a material as many others.

 When it is not installed properly, however, it can result in a range of different problems for the homeowners who live in these homes.
-Some have started to wonder if they are able to file lawsuits against the builders of their home for the problems and the costly repairs that they are faced with when the material starts to warp or lets moisture through.
+It’s only natural for a homeowner to wonder if they are able to file lawsuits against the builders of their home for the problems and the costly repairs that they are faced with when the material starts to warp or lets moisture through.

 What Are Stucco Related Problems?